MauroMorichetti/OptForEU/README.md

 **--> 02_soil_initializaion_files <--**
 Create the "sitename_soil.txt" files that contains information about soil and fertility of the test site.

-Th data used is the SoilGrids — global gridded soil information database --> https://www.isric.org/explore/soilgrids !!!
+The data used is the SoilGrids — global gridded soil information database --> https://www.isric.org/explore/soilgrids !!!
 Please note that due to space constraints, the raw data is not uploaded. !!!

 To run the code: